jundalisay/spblist/content/en/research/constitutions/in/part-01.md

 ---
 title: "The Union And Its Territory"
 heading: "Part 1"
-weight: 1
+weight: 4
 image: "/flags/in.png"
-description: ""
+description: "India, that is Bharat, shall be a Union of States"
 icon: /flags/in.png
 ---

-**Article 1.
-Name and territory of the Union.**
+### Article 1.
+Name and territory of the Union

 India, that is Bharat, shall be a Union of States.